AdamusPL/F1-Adder/README.md

 In order to make it work, you have to turn on 2Step Verification on your Google account and generate password for the app.
 Then, in code, you have to assign your email to user variable and generated password to password variable

-*other versions of programme are available in different branches